-For this report, shareholder refers to an account that holds shares, and does not refer to individuals within the accounts.
+For this report, shareholder refers to an account that holds shares, and not the individuals within the accounts.
 Shareholder account is a type of role within the system.
 Shareholder accounts may or may not hold shares.
 Shareholders accounts without shares may still participate in the program by obtaining allocation from another IFQ shareholder account.
 Allocation holders are any shareholder account that holds allocation, and these shareholder accounts may or may not also hold shares.
 The number of shareholders changes each year as accounts acquire or divest shares through transfers.
 For this report, we calculate the number of shareholders at the end of each year.
-A shareholder may divest their account of shares (i.e., transfer all shares) for a variety of reasons: to exit the IFO program, to transfer to a new IFQ account after a permit change, or to manage related IFQ accounts from one account.
-Accounts that are not associated with a reef fish permit are termed public participant accounts.
+A shareholder may divest their account of shares (i.e., transfer all shares) for a variety of reasons: to exit the IFQ program, to transfer to a new IFQ account after a permit change,4 or to manage related IFQ accounts from one account.5 Accounts that are not associated with a reef fish permit are termed public participant accounts.
 Public participant accounts may be related to other shareholder accounts that may hold reef fish permits.
 Related accounts may be created as a means of separating the assets (e.g., shares from vessel) or for ease of managing the shares and allocation across multiple related accounts (e.g., when each vessel in a fleet is owned by corporation).
 Discussions with industry representatives indicate this separation of assets may be a growing business practice.
 Therefore, caution should be used when interpreting trends related to public participant accounts.

-&lt;sup>4 IFQ accounts are established based on the name(s) of the Gulf commercial reef fish permit holder.
+4 IFQ accounts are established based on the name(s) of the Gulf commercial reef fish permit holder.
 If the name(s) of the permit holder change (e.g., adding/removing a spouse), a new IFQ account must be established to link to the permit.

-&lt;sup>5 Some IFQ participants are associated with more than one IFQ account (e.g., John Smith vs. John and Jane Smith, incorporating each vessel under a different company name), and therefore may shift all their shareholding to one account for ease of management.
+5 Some IFQ participants are associated with more than one IFQ account (e.g., John Smith vs. John and Jane Smith, incorporating each vessel under a different company name), and therefore may shift all their shareholding to one account for ease of management.

 In the first 5 years of the program (2010-2014), the total number of GT-IFQ shareholders (i.e., held shares in at least one share category) decreased each year (Table 3).
 In 2015, there was an increase in shareholders (+ 17).
 This increase is most likely due to the opening of the GT-IFQ program to public participation (i.e., allows any U.S. citizen or permanent resident alien to obtain open an account and obtain shares and allocation) and dicussions of modifications to the IFQ program in 2015.
 The number of shareholders continued to increase each year through 2017.
 The large decrease in total shareholder accounts from 2017 to 2018 (51 accounts) was likely a result of Amendment 36A to the Reef Fish FMP (Amendment 36A).
 In the 2018 final rule for Amendment 36A, shares from accounts that had not been activated were reverted to NMFS.
 Gulf Council discussion about potential changes to the IFQ programs continues in Amendment 36B to the Reef Fish FMP in the following years.
+Since 2018, the number of shareholders has continued to decrease over time.

 Since the start of the program, the majority of shareholders held shares in three or more categories (Table 3).
-Over time, the proportion of accounts holding shares in one or two share categories has increased and is now 2-3 times greater than at the start of the program.
-Concurrently, the number of shareholders holding all five categories (GG, RG, DWG, SWG, and TF) has decreased over time from 35% of all shareholders to 26%.
+Over time, the proportion of accounts holding shares in one or two share categories has increased from under 5% to nearly 15%, while those holding all five share categories has decreased from 35% to nearly 25%.